AJQuinn/emd-mirror/doc/joss/paper.md

 # Target Audience

-Since its initial publication in 1998, the EMD approach has had a wide impact across science and engineering, finding applications in turbulance, fluid dynamics, geology, biophysics and neuroscience amongst many others.
+Since its initial publication in 1998, the EMD approach has had a wide impact across science and engineering, finding applications in turbulence, fluid dynamics, geology, biophysics and neuroscience amongst many others.
 The `EMD` toolbox will be of interest to scientists, engineers and applied mathematicians looking to characterise signals with rich dynamics with a high temporal and